Distance:

 There are petroglyphs on three sides of this rock.
 At least one appears to be an Ibex.
 Still under study.Al Mudaifi is an archaeological site on a small hill on the north end of the town of Khor Fakkan on the east coast of Sharjah, UAE.
 It consists of a large number of petroglyphs that span the periods from the Neolithic to the 19th century.

-Natural Version, Petroglyph C23 Khatm Al Melaha, Kalba, Sharjah.
-Two Syrian Wild Ass.
+Natural Version with paint, Petroglyph N1 Khatm Al Melaha, Kalba, Sharjah.
+Three Syrian Wild Ass and loop symbol.
 Likely Neolithic or earlier.
-[Fossati 2019 Messages from the Past: Rock Art of the Al-Hajar Mountains (Oman)].Khatm Al Melaha is an archaeological ...
+[Fossati 2019 Messages from the Past: Rock Art of the Al-Hajar Mountains (Oman)].Khatm ...
 Read More